Part 4 of the Surviving Bipolar series.

 “Don’t be,” I told her.
 I remember my smile was so big it almost hurt to keep it up.
 I was determined to show no weakness.

 We talked on for some time about trivial things before she tried again.

-I laughed at her, so much so that I ended up hurting her feelings.
+I laughed at her, so much so that I hurt her feelings.

 My eyes had betrayed me.
-I had Bipolar eyes, or “crazy eyes,” as I like to call them.
+I had bipolar eyes, or “crazy eyes,” as I like to call them.
 They are something you have to see to understand.

 Bipolar eyes are more than just having your eyes opened too far.
 There’s something else stirring in them, dancing in the background.
 The mysterious glimmer tells the viewer that all is not right in your world.

 It was years before I saw crazy eyes on someone else.

 In a flash of memory, I knew what my friend saw our last night together at McDonald’s.
 It was no wonder she was concerned about me and my well-being.